davidebrunetto94/big_data_project_2020/bigdata-terraform-aws-instance/README.md

 ## Package contents
+It is important to download the entire GitHub project and maintain the directory structure.
+The terraform script will automatically load the application contained in the proj folder inside the master node in the ```/home/ubuntu``` directory.
 * main.tf: terraform script that creates the environment on your AWS account
 * variables.tf: contains the configuration parameters for the script
 * install.sh: script that installs and configures your nodes with necessary software